ervinCapuno/Cash-Registers/README.md

-# Cash-Registers
+# Cash Register

-			How the Program Works
+## HOW THE PROGRAM WORKS
 - the code in the programs starts by taking the first name and last name of the customer
 - there are 6 items in the program where the user can select from (milk, pencil, biscuit, energy drink, shoes, slippers) they all have different parameters from the init method (ids, name, price)
 - user selects the id of an item and inputs the quantity the user wants to purchase
 - the user gets a prompt if it wants to add another item or not
 - if user picks yes, the user can select another item to purchase